-I practically skipped to the entrance.
-From the moment we decided to take this trip I wanted to camp in Joshua Tree National Park, even though I knew nothing about the park beyond the brilliant night skies and its namesake.
+From the moment we decided to take this trip, I had wanted to camp in Joshua Tree National Park, even though I knew nothing about the park beyond the brilliant night skies and its namesake.
 (In August, 2017, Joshua Tree was officially designated as an International Dark Sky Park.)

-We entered the center, checked the campground board, and – OH NO!
+We entered the visitor center, checked the campground board, and – OH NO!
 It wasn’t even two o’clock and nearly all the campgrounds were full.
-I had been looking forward to this for months, but I couldn’t reserve in advance because all but two of the campgrounds were first-come, first-served.
+I had been looking forward to this for months, but I couldn’t reserve in advance because at the time, all but two of the campgrounds were first-come, first-served.

-The nice, wonderful ranger told us where we might be able to find a campsite and told us the quickest way, but before we could hightail it out of there we had to get our National Parks and Federal Recreational Lands Annual Pass.
+The nice, wonderful ranger told us where we might be able to find a campsite and told us the quickest way to get there would be to drive Twentynine Palms Highway to the north entrance.
+Before we could hightail it out of there, though, we had to get our National Parks and Federal Recreational Lands Annual Pass.

-This beautiful piece of plastic is your passport to the wonder that is America’s National Park System.
+This beautiful piece of plastic is your passport to the wonder that is America’s National Park Service.
 It’s $80 for the year and entrance to Joshua Tree alone is $25.
-By the time we got to Bryce Canyon the pass had paid for itself.
+By the time we got to Bryce Canyon a few days later, the pass had paid for itself.

-As we handed over our pass and ID the ranger at the gate told us there may still be some spots at Jumbo Rocks.
-I tried to keep my anxiety at bay as we drove the paved road behind another SUV.
-“They better not be camping,” I muttered.
+As we handed over our pass and ID, the ranger at the gate told us there may still be some spots at Jumbo Rocks.

 As we neared the campground, we began to see granite boulders jutting out of the ground like ancient creatures trying to escape the molten lava below.
 We pulled into the campground and my concern grew as we passed each occupied site.
 Jim spotted a sign pointing to the left.